Go to content

 Screenshot of the Feelgood Visitor Registration when entering your personal identity number with a numpad.

-• Helped clear up misunderstandings
+• It’s helped clear up misunderstandings

 Feelgood Design System